Unix69/EmbeddedDocsTemplates/Version/API.md

 <br>

-The whole set of API is divided into **Namespaces**.
-Each namespace is composed by some **Sub-Namespaces** that specialize it.
+The whole set of API is divided into <b>Namespaces</b>.
+Each namespace is composed by some <b>Sub-Namespaces</b> that specialize it.
 The following navigation index contains all APIs grouped by namespaces:

 - [Control](#control)
   - [Command](#command)